SET-IITGN/TracerSET/README.md

 ## Design Philosophy
 TracerSET is built on the principle of execution-centric program comprehension, where:
 - Static program structure (tokens, CST, AST, CFG, cognitive complexity, bytecode) is computed as whole-program representations
-- Dynamic runtime behavior (stack, variables, execution trace, bytecode) is observed step-by-step
+- Dynamic runtime behavior (stack, variables, aliases, execution trace, execution-aligned AST nodes, execution-aligned token streams, and execution-aligned VM instructions) is observed step-by-step

 These two perspectives are presented in sequence, enabling users to first understand program structure and then observe its runtime behavior during execution.
 This enables users to observe not only what a program executes, but how its execution unfolds over time.

 ---

 ## Notes on Python Bytecode and Runtime Behavior

-TracerSET intentionally exposes the exact CPython bytecode sequence generated for each source line and execution step.
+TracerSET computes whole-program CPython bytecode disassembly and exposes execution-aligned VM instructions associated with each executed source line during tracing.

 The displayed VM instructions are not simplified, hidden, or normalized.
 This is intentional because: